Skip to main content

 TRIP TYPE

-Very intense road trip, with long days of travel at high altitudes in a 1970s minibus.
-Several treks of varying difficulty and length are planned, which can be adapted according to each person’s physical condition.
-Nanga Parbat and Rakaposhi base camps require excellent physical preparation.
-Hotel and service standards are variable, especially in more remote areas.
+An intense overland expedition featuring long travel days at high altitudes aboard a vintage 1970s minibus.
+Several treks of varying length and difficulty are included and can be adapted to each traveler’s physical condition.
+The hikes to the Nanga Parbat and Rakaposhi base camps require a good level of fitness and solid physical preparation.
+Accommodation and service standards may vary, particularly in remote mountain regions, where comfort is often secondary to the uniqueness of the experience.

 For more information about our trips, please consult the FAQ section.